Kotlin/kotlin-eclipse/dev-documentaion.md

 Once we get active PSI element, we pass it to our quick assists and check for theirs applicability.
 [`KotlinRemoveExplicitTypeAssistProposal.isApplicable`](https://github.com/JetBrains/kotlin-eclipse/blob/master/kotlin-eclipse-ui/src/org/jetbrains/kotlin/ui/editors/quickassist/KotlinRemoveExplicitTypeAssistProposal.kt#L35)
-checks that active PSI element is actually property, function or loop parameter with the type reference.
+checks that active PSI element is actually a property, function or loop parameter with a type reference.
 In method [`KotlinRemoveExplicitTypeAssistProposal.apply`](https://github.com/JetBrains/kotlin-eclipse/blob/master/kotlin-eclipse-ui/src/org/jetbrains/kotlin/ui/editors/quickassist/KotlinRemoveExplicitTypeAssistProposal.kt#L62)
-quick assist executes and removes corresponding type reference.
+quick assist is executed and removes corresponding type reference.

-This and other quick assists and actions are dramatically use knowledge of CST for Kotlin.
+This and other quick assists and actions rely completely on the knowledge of CST for Kotlin.
 In order to make it easier, there is an action
 "View Psi Structure for Current File" in the context menu for Kotlin file, which can be used to examine structure of the Kotlin CST.

 #### Kotlin analyzer

-Many features in IDE requires more deep knowledge of the Kotlin program.
+Many features in IDE requires more deep knowledge of the Kotlin compiler implementation.
 For example, [`KotlinLineAnnotationsReconciler`](https://github.com/JetBrains/kotlin-eclipse/blob/master/kotlin-eclipse-ui/src/org/jetbrains/kotlin/ui/editors/annotations/AnnotationManager.kt#L146) is used  to show diagnostics from the compiler.
 It uses concept of `ReconcilingStrategy` and runs after each change in active file, when analysis results for the file will be ready and cached.
 The main line there is `KotlinAnalyzer.analyzeFile(file)...`, which returns analysis results and can be used to get diagnostics from the compiler.